learn-co-curriculum/phase-3-orms-pokemon-scraper/README.md

 ---

 ##Gotta Scrape 'Em All
 We've found all 151 pokemon!
-They're in the `pokemon_index.html`, but if we want to catch them then we have to get them into our database.
-This is going to mean [scraping](http://ruby.bastardsbook.com/chapters/html-parsing/).
+They're in the `pokemon_index.html`, but if we want to catch them then we have to get them into our database then we're going to have to do some [scraping](http://ruby.bastardsbook.com/chapters/html-parsing/).
 The other thing we're going to need is a database.

 ###Database Scraping
 To make a database we're going to do so in the `db/` directory.
 This is where all sql files should go.
 Inside `db/` is a file called `schema_migration.sql`.
 There you will write your sql statements to create a table with the proper schema.
 The schema should an id column, name column, and a type column.
 The latter two should have the [datatype](http://www.sqlite.org/datatype3.html) `text` and the former an integer.